Codijr1/testscripts/README.md

 A list of dictionaries allows the recipe book to grow easily.
 New recipes can be added without modifying the existing structure.

 ### Malleability
 Dictionaries are flexible and can be easily modified.
-If additional information needs to be included in a recipe, new key-value pairs can be added without affecting other recipes.
+If additional information needs to be included or modified in a recipe, new key-value pairs can be added without disturbing other recipes.